jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 ```

 - `Access-Control-Max-Age` - The number of seconds to cache this preflight response, to avoid the need for further preflights to this URL.
 The default is 5 seconds.
 Some browsers have an upper-limit on this.
 In Chrome it's 600 (10 minutes), and in Firefox it's 86400 (24 hours).
 - `Access-Control-Allow-Methods` - The _unusual_ methods to allow.
 This can be a comma-separated list, and values are case-sensitive.
-If the main request is to be sent without credentials, this can be `*` to allow any method.
+If the main request is to be sent without credentials, this can be `*` to allow (almost) any method.
 You can't allow `CONNECT`, `TRACE`, or `TRACK` as these are on a <span style="white-space: nowrap">[🔥💀 FORBIDDEN LIST 💀🔥](https://fetch.spec.whatwg.org/#forbidden-method)</span> for security reasons.
 - `Access-Control-Allow-Headers` - The _unusual_ headers to allow.
 This can be a comma-separated list, and values are case-insensitive since header names are case-insensitive.
 If the main request is to be sent without credentials, this can be `*` to allow any header that isn't on a <span style="white-space: nowrap">[🔥💀 DIFFERENT FORBIDDEN LIST 💀🔥](https://fetch.spec.whatwg.org/#forbidden-header-name)</span>.

 Headers in the <span style="white-space: nowrap">[🔥💀 FORBIDDEN LIST 💀🔥](https://fetch.spec.whatwg.org/#forbidden-header-name)</span> are headers that must remain in the browser's control for security reasons.
 They're automatically (and silently) stripped from CORS requests and `Access-Control-Allow-Headers`.